Super Coral Programme

 MSC Foundation projects | MSC Foundation

-According to the experts, the key to reversing the rapid decline in coral reefs lies in assisting coral’s natural selection process by establishing certain hardy species and varieties, dubbed “super coral”, which are more resilient to severe environmental stresses like extreme heat.
+That's why the MSC Foundation is committed to restoring coral reefs with our Super Coral Programme at Ocean Cay in The Bahamas.
+According to conservation scientists, the key to reversing the rapid decline in coral reefs lies in assisting coral’s natural selection process by establishing certain hardy species and varieties, dubbed “Super Coral”, which are more resilient to severe environmental stresses like extreme heat.

 Help the MSC Foundation reverse the decline in coral reefs around Ocean Cay with a donation today!